 Conflicts of Interest and Financial Disclosures

 A conflict of interest may exist when an author (or the author’s institution or employer) has financial or personal relationships or affiliations that could influence (or bias) the author’s decisions, work, or manuscript.
-All authors are required to complete and submit a disclosure of potential conflict(s) of interest.
-Authors should also include conflict of interest disclosures in the Acknowledgment section of the submitted manuscript.
-Authors are expected to provide detailed information about all relevant financial interests, activities, relationships, and affiliations (other than those affiliations listed in the title page of the manuscript) including, but not limited to, employment, affiliation, funding and grants received or pending, consultancies, honoraria or payment, speakers’ bureaus, stock ownership or options, expert testimony, royalties, donation of medical equipment, or patents planned, pending, or issued.
+All authors are required to complete and submit a disclosure of potential conflict(s) of interest form.
+This form provides detailed information about all relevant financial interests, activities, relationships, and affiliations (other than those affiliations listed in the title page of the manuscript) including, but not limited to, employment, affiliation, funding and grants received or pending, consultancies, honoraria or payment, speakers’ bureaus, stock ownership or options, expert testimony, royalties, donation of medical equipment, or patents planned, pending, or issued.

-For all accepted manuscripts, the corresponding author will have been asked to confirm that each coauthor’s disclosures of conflicts of interest and relevant financial interests, activities, relationships, and affiliations and declarations of no such interests are accurate, up-to-date, and consistent with the disclosures reported in the Acknowledgment section of the manuscript because this information will be published in the Acknowledgment section of the article.
+For all accepted manuscripts, the corresponding author will be asked to confirm that each coauthor’s disclosures of conflicts of interest and relevant financial interests, activities, relationships, and affiliations and declarations of no such interests are accurate, up-to-date, and consistent with the disclosures reported in the Acknowledgment section of the manuscript because this information will be published in the article.
 The policy requiring disclosure of conflicts of interest applies for all manuscript submissions, including letters to the editor.

 Authors will also be required to sign a Copyright Transmittal form including data sharing policies prior to publication.

 Access the Copyright Transmittal and Author Disclosure Form here.